-- Fixed term teaching assistanship for 3 years, part-time position (17.5 hours) with a salary of £15,011.50 per annum inclusive of London Allowance.
+- Fixed term teaching assistantship for 3 years, part-time position (0.5 FTE) with a salary of £15,590 per annum inclusive of London Allowance.

-- Before you can apply for this funding, you must submit an application to the College for the MPhil/PhD programme.
+- You may then submit an application to the College for the MPhil/PhD programme.

 - Applicants must ensure they have applied for the MPhil/PhD programme before submitting their application for the Graduate Teaching Assistantship, otherwise their application for the GTA will not be considered.